masonrware/cosi-132a-repo/WareMason_PA4/README.md

 *   `def index_document(self, document: dict) -> None:`

 This method is used to insert a document and all of its terms into the inverted index.
 Using the dictionary representing the document, the method utilizes the method `get_normalized_tokens()` from the `text_processing.py` file in order to normalize the title and content of the document.
-Then, iterating over the returned set of words, the program either adds an unseen token to the internal data structure: `appearances_dict`, as a key along with a value of a list containing only the document id of the document currently being indexed or it appends the new document id to the list belonging to an already indexed token.
+Then, iterating over the returned set of words, the program either adds an unseen token to the internal data structure: `appearances_dict`, as a key along with a value of a list containing tuples of the document ids and tfs of the term currently being looked at.

 *   `def load_index_postings_list(self) -> None:`